jmunixusers/presentations/git101/index.md

 we will not be using a pre-provided README, .gitignore, or license.
 Remember the name; you will need this later!

-Select the HTTPS button towards the top of this guide, and notice the section for `push an existing repository`.
+Select the SSH button towards the top of this guide, and notice the section for `push an existing repository`.
 No need to do anything with this now.
 Just keep the page open.